googleapis/google-cloud-dotnet/NEWAPI.md

 - `git`
 - `bash` (on Windows, the version that comes with Git for Windows)
 - `wget`
-- Python 3 on the path as `python`
-- .NET Core SDK, suitable for the version specified in `global.json`
+- .NET SDK, suitable for the version specified in `global.json`

-*Almost* all of the generation process works fine on Linux and should work on OSX too (untested).
-Bigtable has a post-generation step that currently requires Windows, but that's skipped on non-Windows platforms so should only affect Bigtable developers.

 Relevant repositories: